 It allows for:

-- Deeper Understanding: You can ask clarifying questions and gain context that an email might not provide.
+• Deeper understanding: Ask clarifying questions and gain context that email may not provide.

 Aligning on Priorities and Goals Through Weekly Executive Check-Ins

 The administrative role is a constant juggling act of competing priorities.
-A regular check-in is your opportunity to align your to-do list with your leader’s most critical objectives.
-It helps you understand what needs to be done, and why it matters.
+A regular check-in helps you align your to-do list with your leader’s most critical objectives.
+It helps you understand what needs to be done and why it matters.

 During these meetings, you can: